thiagokokada/i3pyblocks/docs/creating-a-new-block.rst

 automatically generate the documentation and multiple linters to check possible issues of the code.

-Also, writing automated tests are **strongly** recommended for new blocks since they're the only way to ensure that we don't break something in case of changes.
+Also, writting automated tests are **strongly** recommended for new blocks since they're the only way to ensure that we don't break something in case of changes.

 If you want to test your modifications locally, you can use: